 - Does This Remind You of Anything?: The imprisoned and chained Aida is alone in a room with her captor.
 He says "You know what happens next" as he takes off his shirt... he then orders her to wash his back.

 - A later scene (before they admit their love for each other) has them arguing and him demanding that she respect him.
-She snaps that he can't command her to show him affection, and he responds by outright telling her "I could have your "affection" right here if I wanted it."
+She snaps that he can't command her to show him affection, and he responds by outright telling her "I could have your 'affection' right here if I commanded it."